-Whether you’re in The Lodge™ or The Chalets™, you’ll be close to all things great at camp.
-Our camp boundaries are essentially a two-block radius, so you’ll never be far from anyone, or anything, at anytime.
+Whether you’re in The Lodge™ or The Chalets™, or even at the Windells Campus, you’ll be close to all things great at camp.
+Our camp boundaries up in Government camp are essentially a two-block radius, so you’ll never be far from anyone, or anything, at anytime.
+Down at our Windells Campus, it is a private campus, only accessible by campers and staff!
 Check our interactive map to get a feel for the lay-of-the-land.

-Responsible adult counselors live in both The Lodge™ and The Chalets™.
+Responsible adult counselors live in both The Lodge™ and The Chalets™ and the Windells Campus Cabins.
 Can’t remember when dinner is?
 Don’t know what time dodgeball starts?
 Who are the Signature Session™ pros?
 They know the answer to everything (yes, everything).
 Your counselor is like your Mom/Dad/big brother/big sister/friend/mentor during your time at camp.
 Hand picked, and screened from hundreds of applicants, our counseling staff is the best in the business.
 Certified in First Aid and CPR, criminal background checked and drug tested.
 The chosen few who become High Cascade Snowboard Camp Counselors are an impressive bunch and we choose them because we know you’ll find them to be pretty darn like-able and helpful as well.

 We Know It’s Snowboard Camp, But Half The Fun Is Off-Hill!